Where to Stay in Naxos

 Is Naxos worth visiting?

-It is one of the top three Cycladic islands.
-The combination of Greece's best beaches, genuine mountain villages, great food, Venetian-era history, and lower prices than neighboring islands makes Naxos an outstanding choice for any type of traveler.
-It is especially rewarding if you want substance beyond sand, as there is more to do and see here than on most Greek islands.
+Yes, it's one of the top three Cycladic islands.
+The combination of Greece's best beaches, genuine mountain villages, great food, Venetian history, and lower prices than neighboring islands makes Naxos outstanding for any traveler.

 How many days do you need in Naxos?

 Four to five days is ideal.
-That lets you spend two days on the beaches, one day exploring Chora properly including the Portara and Kastro and Old Town, one day in the mountain villages like Halki and Apiranthos, and a spare day for a beach you loved or a Paros day trip.
-Three days works if you prioritize.
+That lets you spend two days on beaches, one exploring Chora and Portara, one in mountain villages like Halki and Apiranthos, plus a spare day for favorites or Paros trips.

 Do I need a car in Naxos?